uttaravk/Design_Patterns/README.md

-# Implementing-Design-Patterns
+# Design Patterns
 ### Use Patterns  Case - Starbucks
 #### Domain: Design Patterns, Software Documentation.
-Technologies: Java, Gradle, Blue J, Astah Professional
+#### Technologies: Java, Gradle, Blue J, Astah Professional

-In this project, I will be completing a partial implementation of the Patterns in a text-based Starbucks Mobile Apps Simulator.
+In this individual project, I have completed a partial implementation of the Design Patterns in a text-based Starbucks Mobile Apps Simulator.
 Reference
 Repo.: https://github.com/paulnguyen/starbucks

+Source code cannot be published due to restrictions imposed by the course structure (SJSU : CMPE 202)